Harvesting leading practices

 Focus Area Overview

-We seek to gather knowledge about how and under what conditions creative placemaking contributes to strengthening neighborhoods and to revitalization.
-We are interested in the economic, social and cultural changes associated with creative placemaking and in gathering data about its impact.
+We seek to develop knowledge about how and under what conditions creative placemaking contributes to strengthening neighborhoods and to revitalization.
+We are interested in the economic, physical, social and cultural changes associated with creative placemaking and in gathering data about its impact.

-Our goals are to raise awareness of creative placemaking, provide examples of excellence, advance knowledge of processes and results, identify obstacles and tools that can help other pursuing this work, and better understand the role for philanthropy.
+Our goals are to raise awareness of creative placemaking, provide examples of excellence, advance knowledge of processes and results, identify obstacles and tools that can help others pursuing this work and better understand the role for philanthropy.

 Who may apply?